Options to Raise Tariff Revenue

 While tariffs can raise significant amounts of new revenue under conventional scoring, the negative economic consequences associated with tariffs can result in lower “dynamic” scoring for scenarios – for which changes in economic growth and the resulting impact on revenue is also accounted for.
 While the degree that tariffs impact the economy is dependent on the details of the tariffs that are ultimately implemented, there is general agreement among most experts that significant increases in tariff levels would have noticeably negative impacts on the economy.
 Additionally, retaliation by countries impacted by tariffs can worsen economic consequences.

 The conventional estimates above are based mainly on modeling from the Committee for a Responsible Federal Budget and incorporate the fact that higher tariffs will likely reduce the volume of trade.
-In general, our figures closely match those of other estimators, including those by Clausing & Lovely and Yale Budget Lab.
+In general, our figures are comparable to those by other estimators, including Clausing & Lovely, Yale Budget Lab, and the Congressional Budget Office.

 Our estimates including dynamic and retaliatory effects on revenues are very rough and meant to convey the magnitude of their effects rather than precise scores.
 While we conservatively assume heightened tariffs have negative economic consequences for the U.S. economy, it is also possible that exporting nations bear more of the burden of tariffs than anticipated.
 For example, changes in currency valuations by countries on which the tariffs were imposed can directly offset increases in tariffs for U.S. consumers.

 One option proposed by President Trump on the campaign trail is implementing a universal baseline tariff on all imports.
-Using conventional scoring, we estimate that a 10 percent universal baseline tariff would raise $2.4 trillion through 2035 while a 20 percent tariff would raise $4.1 trillion.
-If countries with which the U.S. has free trade agreements with are excluded from the universal baseline tariff, such as Mexico and Canada, then revenues would be nearly halved to $1.4 trillion and $2.4 trillion, respectively.
-Dynamic scores might reduce these estimates by about one-fifth.
+Using conventional scoring, we estimate that a 10 percent universal baseline tariff would raise $1.8 trillion of revenue through 2035 while a 20 percent tariff would raise $3.3 trillion.
+If countries with which the U.S. has free trade agreements with are excluded from the universal baseline tariff, such as Mexico and Canada, then revenues would be nearly halved to $1.0 trillion and $1.9 trillion, respectively.
+Dynamic scores might reduce these estimates by about one-tenth.

 There has also been discussion of specifically imposing tariffs on Chinese imports, with some calls for a tariff rate of between 10 or 60 percent.
-We estimate a 10 percent tariff would raise $200 to $300 billion on a conventional basis, while a 60 percent tariff would actually reduce revenue under current law and raise $150 billion if a 10 percent universal baseline tariff were in place.
-Dynamic effects would reduce collection of the 10 percent tariff by about one-fifth and could turn the 60 percent tariff (assuming a 10 percent universal baseline tariff) negative.
+We estimate a 10 percent tariff would raise $150 to $200 billion on a conventional basis, while a 60 percent tariff could raise $650 billion.
+Dynamic effects could reduce collection of the 10 percent tariff by about one-fifth.

 Many other tariffs have also been suggested by policymakers.
-For example, President Trump recently threatened a 25 percent tariff on Mexican and Canadian imports if the countries continue to allow drugs such as fentanyl and undocumented immigrants into the U.S., which we estimate could bring in a combined $1.5 trillion ($1.2 trillion dynamically) if allowed to go into effect.
+For example, President Trump recently threatened a 25 percent tariff on Mexican and Canadian imports if the countries continue to allow drugs such as fentanyl and undocumented immigrants into the U.S., which we estimate could bring in a combined $1.3 trillion ($1.2 trillion dynamically) if allowed to go into effect.
 A carbon border adjustment tariff – which has been proposed by Members of Congress such as Senators Sheldon Whitehouse (D-RI), Bill Cassidy (R-LA), and Chris Coons (D-DE) – could also raise significant revenue under conventional scoring.
 Reciprocal tariffs, eliminating the “de minimis” loophole, and tariffs on automobiles could raise revenue as well.
-However, tariffs that are very high – like Trump’s proposed 100 percent tariff on BRICS countries if they back a currency to replace the U.S. Dollar – would likely lose revenue due to the large negative impact on trade.

 As previously mentioned, significant increases in tariffs tend to reduce economic output by reducing trade and specialization.
 Estimates from outside groups have found that a 10 percent universal baseline tariff could reduce output by anywhere from roughly 0.2 percent to 3.6 percent, and tariff policies that are more aggressive would have even larger impacts.
 Effects could be more dramatic if tariffs led to a trade war or exacerbated existing inflationary pressures.